kranthivodnala/terraform-for-beginners/README.md

 # terraform-for-beginners

-Terraform is an Infrastrucutre as Code(IAC) tool that helps you to automate the Infrastrucutre.
+Terraform is an Infrastrucutre as Code(IAC) tool that helps you to automate the Infrastrucutre..

 Important commands used in Terraform